Ballon d'Or Odds: Who Will Win The Award In 2024?

 But there is fierce competition for the 2024 Ballon d’Or with both Messi and Cristiano Ronaldo now expected to drop out of the top three after a period of dominance that has lasted almost two decades.

-Bet365 were first out the blocks to release their 2024 Ballon d’Or betting markets and Bellingham isn’t the only Englishman seemingly in the running.
+A number of bookmakers have now updated their 2024 Ballon d’Or betting markets and Bellingham isn’t the only Englishman seemingly in the running.

 Jude Bellingham Ballon d’Or Odds

 Bellingham came second in the race for the 2021 Kopa Trophy when at Borussia Dortmund and was overlooked for the gong in 2022.

 In 2023, however, Bellingham secured his £88.5m transfer to Real Madrid and the versatile midfielder has not looked back.

 At the time of writing, Bellingham already has 20 goals in 29 appearances for Los Blancos as Carlo Ancelotti's side look to reclaim the La Liga title.